lukaszblad/astronaut/README.md

 # ASTRONAUT
 ## My final project for CS50x 2023

+### Getting started
+- Download the zip file from the Realeases section.
+- Extract the files with 7zip (With windows default it doesn't work)
+- Launch Astronaut.exe
+Enjoy!

 ### Controls
 Use the arrows to fly through the asteroids field and collect the plutonium needed to continue the journey through space.